Skip to Content

 Can I plant different herbs together successfully?

-You can definitely plant different herbs together.
+Yes, you can successfully plant compatible herbs together.

 Conclusion